 There are no approved antidotes for the treatment of cocaine intoxication.
 Patients generally receive supportive care.
 We are not aware of any drugs in development for the treatment of cocaine intoxication.
 We are aware of companies that are targeting cocaine use disorder and we monitor their progress.
+Embera NeuroTherapeutics currently lists EMB-001 in Phase II development for the treatment of cocaine use disorder in its pipeline.

-Anti-CD40-ligand Monoclonal Antibodies
+Transplantation Rejection and Autoimmune Treatments with Anti-CD40-ligand Monoclonal Antibodies